EISK/eisk.docs/content/index.md

 ---
-title: Welcome to the EISK Web Api docs website (V9)!
+title: Welcome to the EISK Web Api docs website!
 description: Employee Info Starter Kit is an open source project, that provides project templates intended to address different types of real world challenges faced by web application developers.
 documentType: index
 ---